Getting started

 Completing an evaluation

 When an event is published, you will see a prompt on your dashboard.
-Tap the event and complete the Pre-Eval before the session and Post-Eval afterwards.
-The questions come from your team's framework for that week.
+Complete the Prepare evaluation before the session and the Reflect evaluation afterwards.
+Questions come from your team's framework for that week.

 D